kubernetes/enhancements/keps/sig-node/3066-subsecond-probes/README.md

 #### Overriding an existing field

-How does the change to overriding a field effect the users of the existing field.

-Currently, the time fields in the Probe struct only use values in seconds.
-Since this KEP proposes allowing a change of the units on those fields, that could be considered an override.

 However, this change would be done on a probe by probe basis and would be opt-in.
-Meaning that the default behavior would not change unless a user specifically added the millisecond fields to their spec.
-Absent that specific opt-in by using the new fields, existing users should not be impacted.
+Meaning that the default behavior will not change unless a user specifically added the millisecond fields to their spec.
+Absent that specific opt-in by using the new fields, existing users not being impacted by this change (gate on/off) will be tested.

 ## Design Details

-Potentially proposed changes as implemented code: https://github.com/kubernetes/kubernetes/pull/107958/commits
+Draft PR:
+https://github.com/kubernetes/kubernetes/pull/107958/commits

 A quick highlighting of key points: